section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-spacy-and-scikit-learn/index.md

 For a practical guide on fine-grained sentiment analysis, click [here](https://towardsdatascience.com/fine-grained-sentiment-analysis-in-python-part-1-2697bb111ed4)

 #### Emotion Detection
 This type detects emotions and feelings in a given text.
 For example, the emotions can be happiness or anger.

 For Example:

 - "This product makes my work easier": This shows `Happiness.`
 - "It has ruined my schedule and caused me pain": This shows `Anger.`

-For a practical guide on emotion detection click [here](https://towardsdatascience.com/emotion-detection-a-machine-learning-project-f7431f652b1f)
+For a practical guide on emotion detection, click [here](https://towardsdatascience.com/emotion-detection-a-machine-learning-project-f7431f652b1f)

 #### Aspect-based Sentiment Analysis
 Aspect-based sentiment analysis (ABSA) is a text analysis technique that categorizes data by aspect and identifies the sentiment attributed to each one.

 Aspect-based sentiment analysis can analyze customer feedback by associating specific sentiments with different aspects of a product or service.

 Aspects are the attributes or components of a product or service.
-For example: “The user experience of a new product”, “the response time for a query or complaint”, or “the ease of integration of new software”.
+For example: "The user experience of a new product", "the response time for a query or complaint", or "the ease of integration of new software".

-Aspect sentiment analysis is important because it helps companies automatically sort and analyze customer data, automate processes like customer support tasks, and gain powerful insights from customer reviews.
+Aspect sentiment analysis is important because it helps companies to sort and analyze customer data, automate processes like customer support tasks, and gain powerful insights from customer reviews.

 For a practical guide on aspect-based sentiment analysis, click [here](https://www.analyticsvidhya.com/blog/2021/06/analyzing-customer-feedbacks-using-aspect-based-sentiment-analysis/)

 #### Intent Detection
 This focuses on the customer's goals and intention behind a given statement.
 This is applied in chatbot systems to provide better answers and assistance.

 For example.

 - "This app keeps on crashing.
 What should I do?": This shows "Need for assistance."

-For a practical guide on intent detection [click](https://rasa.com/blog/rasa-nlu-in-depth-part-1-intent-classification/)
+For a practical guide on intent detection, click [here](https://rasa.com/blog/rasa-nlu-in-depth-part-1-intent-classification/)

 In this tutorial, we will build a `standard sentiment analysis` model.

 ### Dataset used

-We are working with three datasets: IMDB dataset, Amazon dataset, and Yelp dataset.
+As stated, we are working with three datasets: IMDB dataset, Amazon dataset, and Yelp dataset.

 The datasets contain reviews of different products or services.
-The reviews are labelled either `1` to show a `positive` review or `0` for a `negative` review.
+The reviews are labeled either `1` to show a `positive` review or `0` for a `negative` review.

 Our dataset is in text format, which is easy to read and use by our model.

-A snip of the three datasets in text format is shown below.
+A snip of the three datasets in text format is shown below:

 ![Amazon dataset snip](/engineering-education/sentiment-analysis-with-spacy-and-scikit-learn/amazon-snip.jpg)